 Your argument should be the focus of your essay.
 Use the sources to develop your argument and explain the reasoning for it.
 Avoid merely summarizing the sources.
 Indicate clearly which sources you are drawing from, whether through direct quotation, paraphrase, or summary.
 You may cite the sources as Source A, Source B, and so forth, or by using the descriptions in parentheses.

-Source A (Congressional Budget Office)

-Source B (Pew Research Center)

-Source C (Brady) Source D (Smith)

-Source E (Roosevelt)

-Source F (Chicago Labor)

-Source A

-Holdings of family wealth in trillions of dollars.
-Congressional Budget Office chart.
-August 18, 2016
+Source A(Congressional Budget Office)Source B(Pew Research Center)Source C(Brady)Source D(Smith)Source E(Roosevelt)Source F(Chicago Labor)

 The following chart was released by the Congressional Budget Office.

 Holdings of Family Wealth